 - Horseradish Aioli – Lather up your hamburger bun and utilize it as an aioli.
 Horseradish sauce with mayo > plain mayo.

-- Horseradish Sauce For Beef Tenderloin – serve it alongside smoked beef tenderloin or even individual beef wellingtons.
+- Horseradish Sauce For Beef Tenderloin – serve Horseradish Sauce For Beef Tenderloin alongside smoked beef tenderloin or even individual beef wellingtons.

-- Potato Recipes– Add a spoonful to smoked potatoes, garlic mashed potatoes or sous vide mashed potatoes.
+- Potato Recipes- Add a spoonful to smoked potatoes, horseradish mashed potatoes or sous vide mashed potatoes.

 Tips and Variations

-- Start with the recipe, as written.
+- Start with the horseradish sauce for prime rib recipe, as written.
 Taste and adjust as needed.
 Like tons of spice?
 Add extra horseradish.
 Love the tang of vinegar, add an extra splash.
 It’s a very forgiving horseradish recipe.

-- Try and make it about 24 hours before serving to allow the flavors to meld together.
+- Try and make horseradish sauce for prime rib about 24 hours before serving to allow the flavors to meld together.

 - You can use apple cider vinegar, champagne vinegar or even lemon juice as the acid, depending on what you have available and your flavor preference.